hcooreman/syllabi/csci403-spr24-syllabus.md

 ### <span style="color:darkblue">Course Issues and Concerns</span>

 As part of good professional practice, students are encouraged to speak with the faculty directly to raise issues and concerns with regards to the course professionally in compliance with the student code of conduct.
 Students can also reach out to the course coordinator (Christopher Painter-Wakefield) or the Computer Science Department Head (Iris Bahar).
 The department head can investigate and work with the faculty member to resolve course-related concerns.
 Students’ final point of contact is the Dean of Energy and Materials Programs (John Berger) who can make any final decisions.

-### <span style="color:darkblue">Maintenance Clause</span>

-This syllabus is intended to give students guidance on this course this semester and will be followed as closely as possible.
-The instructor reserves the right to modify, supplement and make changes as the course needs arise.
-This syllabus is not a legal document; common sense rules always apply, e.g., no late assignments will be accepted after the solutions are discussed or available.

 <!-- Acknowledgements
 The markdown used here was adapted from Dr. McClurg's CSCI 400 syllabus; much of the general content was provided by Trefny, with some policies adapted from Dr. Dave's previous CSCI 341 syllabus and the CSCI 101 syllabus.
 New text was taken from CPW's, Gabe Fierro's, Hayden Cooreman's, and Amelia Read's previous CSCI 403 syllabi.